-A backup, which can be produced using the "Operation/Data/Backup" screen, is a copy of the data in the Symmetry database.
+A backup, which can be produced using the "Operation/Data/Backup" screen, is a copy of the data in the Symmetry Multimax, MultiMaxTxn and MultimaxTxnOps databases.
 A backup enables your data to be recovered in the event of, for example, a computer fault.